maciekgajewski/decimal-presentation/presentation.md

 Notes:

-These are the options that come to mind when looking for a suitable type.
+These are the options that come to mind when looking for a suitable type

 ====